Impact factor: 5.150*

 Free e-cigarette supplements

 Electronic cigarettes are growing in popularity, but there has been little research into their impact on individuals or on populations to inform regulation.
-This Open Access supplement funded by the FDA provides an overview of the current knowledge and research gaps pertaining to e-cigarettes.
+An open access supplement funded by the FDA provides an overview of the current knowledge and research gaps pertaining to e-cigarettes.